 RNLC had been successfully running its VCAL program in partnership with the Department of Education and Mount Alexander College, Flemington.
 A move to larger and more suitable premises provided the opportunity to apply for the registration of a stand-alone school and become eligible for government funding, ensuring ongoing viability.

-- Opening in January 2017, River Nile School is the only organisation in Melbourne offering free VCAL schooling, childcare and comprehensive welfare support to young refugee and asylum seeker women.
+- Subsequently opened in January 2017, River Nile School is the only organisation in Melbourne offering free VCAL schooling, childcare and comprehensive welfare support to eligible young refugee and asylum seeker women.

 - With the Trust’s support, an expert Education consultant was employed to review and finalise the critical documents required by the Victorian Registration and Qualifications Authority (VRQA) for school registration as an Independent school, which demonstrated the capacity to comply with minimum standards and other requirements.

 - A separate stand-alone website for the new school, separate from that of The River Nile Learning Centre, was developed to satisfy VRQA’s mandatory requirements

 - A suite of marketing and communication materials was developed to promote the new River Nile School and to support the fundraising campaign of its sister organisation, the River Nile Learning Centre.

 - Following six months of planning and revising of Policies and Programs, official approval was given in December 2016 by VRQA for the entity River Nile School to become an Independent Specialist Senior VCAL School for young women aged 15-21 years.

 - With secure funding, River Nile School has been able to commit to contracts for teaching staff and for provision of services to students.

 - The River Nile Learning Centre continues to provide education programs for refugee and asylum seeker women who’s age, visa or personal circumstances prohibit them from being enrolled in the School.